televator-apps/vimari/README.md

 ## Installation

-### Safari 12 and 13 (macOS Mojave and Catalina)
+### Safari 12 and above (macOS Mojave or above)

 #### Mac App Store

 1. [Download Vimari](https://apps.apple.com/us/app/vimari/id1480933944?ls=1&mt=12) for free from the Mac App Store
 2. Launch Vimari.app
-3. Click "Open in Safari Extensions Preferences...", Safari's Extension Preferences should open
+3. Click "Open in Safari Extensions Preferences", Safari's Extension Preferences should open
 4. Make sure that the checkbox for the Vimari extension is ticked
 5. Go back to Vimari.app and press the reload button to check the status of the app.
 If it says "Enabled" then it is ready.
 6. You may need to relaunch Safari for the extension to work